alexdjulin/BikeHelmetDetection/README.md

 # Conclusion and Improvements

 This was intended as a short-term project.
 I spent two days on it to complete my module and another 4 days afterwards to come up with a clean solution.
-While I achieved my main objective, performance remains the main issue of this project.
+While I achieved my objective, performance remains the main issue of this project.
 The tracking examples displayed on this page are played in real-time, but my prediction model is running at about 7 FPS on my local computer.
 This is not fast enough to detect cyclists accurately and give them a real-time feedback.

 To move this project towards a final solution, we should first research what device could be used to detect cyclists in the street (Raspberry Pi?), what performance it offers and how we could optimize our prediction model to run much faster.